 - Conducts arbitrations, administrative law judge hearings, and employment-dispute mediations before private arbitrators and mediators, government agencies, and the courts

 In addition, Mr. Stein has written about, spoken on, and conducted training on issues pertaining to the ADA, FMLA, Rehabilitation Act, disability discrimination, the accommodation process, access to public accommodations, and best practices.
-He was recommended by The Legal 500 United States (2016, 2017) in the Workplace and Employment Counseling (2016 to 2018) and Labor and Employment Disputes (Including Collective Actions): Defense (2018).
+He was recommended by The Legal 500 United States, in the areas of Workplace and Employment Counseling (2016 to 2018) and Labor and Employment Disputes (Including Collective Actions): Defense (2018).

 Prior to joining Epstein Becker Green, Mr. Stein was both a Senior Counsel in the Labor & Employment Department and the Co-Head of the Accessibility & Accommodations Group of a global law firm.